skx/kilua/PRIMITIVES.md

 * `point()`
     * Get/Set the X,Y coordinate of the cursor.

 ## Selection

 Functions relating to the selection.

 * `cut_selection()`
+   * Remove the selected text from the buffer.
 * `selection()`
+   * Retrieve the contents of the selected region.

 ## Syntax Highlighting.